-University Affairs is one of STLHE's media sponsors, providing promotional support for many of the Society's award programs.
+Institutional Members Partnerships The Director of Teikyo University's Centre for Teaching and Learning approached the Society with a suggestion for an international partnership to provide Canadian-based professional development to and knowledge sharing opportunities with Japanese educational/faculty developers.
+The STLHE Board endorsed the proposal, preliminary discussions have ensued, a draft Memorandum of Understanding developed and discussed at a face-to-face meeting with Teikyo University's Centre Director in February 2016 at the EDC annual conference in Windsor, Ontario.
+Approval occurred in 2016.
+Sponsors University Affairs is one of STLHE's media sponsors, providing promotional support for many of the Society's award programs.
 In December 2015 our existing Letter of Agreement expired and after discussions with University Affiars' Glen Ashworth a revised LOA has been received and we hope that this will be signed in 2016.
 During 2015, the President and Vice President started discussion with 3M Canada's Liisa Sheldrick, to renew the 3M National Student Fellowships Memorandum of Understanding.
 After several meetings the Society was able broaden the scope of the award going forward to include students enrolled at Canadian colleges and like institutions.
 The new agreement included an extension of the 3M National Teaching Fellowship and the combines the two programs under a single contract that would be signed in 2016.
 Thanks to Robert and Denise for spearheading the process.
-Magna Publications has two Memoranda of Understanding with STLHE: Online seminars and the Knapper awards.
-Over the past year changes in personnel at MAGNA have required reaching out to Magna's David Burns to review matters associated with the Magna Online Seminars renewed in May 2015 and the Knapper Awards MOU which expires at the end of 2016.
-Work also continues on the renewal of our Memorandum of

-Understanding with Pearson, sponsors of the Allan Blizzard Award.
+Magna Publications has two Memoranda of their activities report (or the near future), Understanding with STLHE: Online seminars and the Knapper awards.
+Over the past year changes in personnel at MAGNA have required reaching out to Magna's David Burns to review matters associated with the Magna Online Seminars renewed in May 2015 and the Knapper Awards MOU which for Partnerships, Currently expires at the end of 2016.
+Work also continues on the renewal of our Memorandum of Understanding with Pearson, sponsors of the Allan Blizzard Award.